fikriimujahid/p1-serverless-web-app/docs/05-cicd.md

 - CI passes for backend and frontend
 - Terraform plans visible in PRs; applies gated by environment
 - Release workflow can deploy to staging, then prod after approval

+---

+## 11) FAQ — Separate CI and Deploy workflows?

+- Separate files recommended: Keep `backend-ci.yml`/`frontend-ci.yml` (PR checks) separate from `backend-deploy.yml`/`frontend-deploy.yml` (post-merge deploys).
+This improves clarity, least-privilege permissions, and avoids deploy jobs appearing as required PR checks.
+- Can be combined: You can place CI and deploy jobs in a single workflow with `on: [pull_request, push]` and guard deploy jobs with `if: github.event_name == 'push'`.
+If you do this, ensure branch protections only require the CI jobs, not the deploy ones, and set job-level permissions so CI doesn’t request AWS creds.
+- Recommendation: Use separate workflows unless you have a strong reason to unify, especially when prod uses GitHub Environment approvals.